About our Einstein Research Unit

 Social Cohesion as a Resource

-We believe that social cohesion is a crucial resource in mitigating the effects of affective polarization.
+We believe that social cohesion is a crucial resource in coping with the negative effects of affective polarization.

 The Role of Civil Society

-• What factors influence the degree of affective polarization among individuals and groups from civil society?
-How are the effects of affective polarization dealt with at the individual level, in social interactions and within activist groups?
+• What factors influence affective polarization among individuals and groups from civil society?
+How are the effects of affective polarization dealt with at the individual level, in social interactions and in activist groups?

-A central aim is the development and establishment of the Berlin Polarization Monitor (BPM), which serves as a data infrastructure to continuously measure the dynamics of affective polarization based on a large-scale panel study.
-The BPM is intended to measure the degree of polarization and the associated emotions for a variety of topics and thus act as a kind of social seismograph.
+A central aim is the development and establishment of the Berlin Polarization Monitor, which serves as a data infrastructure to continuously measure the dynamics of affective polarization based on a large-scale panel study.
+The Berlin Polarization Monitor is intended to measure the degree of polarization and the associated emotions for a variety of topics and thus act as a kind of social seismograph.

 Our interdisciplinary empirical research strives to understand the dynamics of affective polarization over time by analyzing the mechanisms and factors that influence affective polarization.
 Using a variety of research methods, we aim to identify strategies to cope with affective polarization at the level of the individual, social interactions and civil society groups.

-Building on our research, we aim to develop interventions that position civil society as a key actor in mobilizing resources to counter the negative consequences of affective polarization.
-Fostering social cohesion serves as a central coping strategy within these interventions, which we will co-design in close collaboration with our partners from civil society and translate into their everyday contexts.
+Building on our research, we aim to develop interventions that position civil society as a central actor in addressing the negative effects of affective polarization and strengthening social cohesion.
+In close collaboration with our partners from civil society, we will co-design a range of intervention strategies and adapt them to fit their everyday contexts.

 Research Perspectives